 According to Partou, when he became aware of the fact that the factories were operating without a licence, he sent a letter informing Larnaca’s EOA.

-Aradippou’s municipal council will convene later on Monday to discuss the issue and decide on further action.
+Aradippou’s municipal council convened on Monday to discuss the issue and decide on further action, including the possibility of suing the owners of both factories.

 Click here to change your cookie preferences